dean403/baodooer/README.md

-# baodouer
+# baodooer
-Currently, this is a bursting pimples project by people who often burst pimples, chinese to baodouer
+Currently, this is a bursting pimples project by people who often burst pimples, chinese to baodooer

-## 2018-7-23 baodouer birth
+## 2018-7-23 baodooer birth